Key Takeaways

 What Is a No Diet Dietitian?

 A no-diet dietitian (sometimes referred to as an anti-diet dietitian) can help you achieve your health goals without prescribing weight loss plans or fad diets.
-No-diet dietitians avoid recommending these types of diets because they are restrictive, difficult to maintain long-term, and ineffective.

-Food offers more than just calories, vitamins, and minerals.
 A no-diet approach can help you build a balanced way of eating that helps you meet your health goals without relying on weight-focused outcomes.

-You can start a no-diet approach to eating by following intuitive eating practices.
 This includes listening to your hunger and fullness cues, rejecting diet culture, and making peace with food.

 Why Restrictive Diets Don't Work

-Restrictive diets do not produce long-term results because they do not address core motivators that influence food choices.
-They are also rarely sustainable.
+Restrictive diets don’t produce long-term results because they don’t address core motivators that influence food choices.

-The types of restrictions vary per diet, but similar themes include eliminating high-calorie foods and sometimes even entire food groups.
-Here are examples of popular restrictive diets:
+Restrictions may vary between diets, but similar themes include eliminating high-calorie foods and sometimes even entire food groups.

 - The Ketogenic diet: reduces carbohydrate intake and promotes liberal fat intake.
-The diet was originally created to treat epilepsy in children, but this practice has been retired because medications are more effective.
+The diet was initially created to treat epilepsy in children, but this practice has been retired because medications are more effective.
 It is now marketed for weight loss purposes in adults.

 - Atkins diet: a very low carbohydrate diet that promotes a high protein intake.
 Research has found that following this dietary pattern can increase the risk of cardiovascular disease in some people.

-- Paleolithic diet: exclusively choose unprocessed foods which are similar to what our ancestors would have eaten thousands of years ago.
+- Paleolithic diet: exclusively choose unprocessed foods that are similar to what our ancestors would have eaten thousands of years ago.
 This diet can be expensive and nutritionally unbalanced, exposing you to micronutrient deficiencies.
 Research has shown this diet provides less than 50% of daily calcium needs.

 Programs that offer quick fixes rarely work long-term.
 Additionally, weight loss progress and changes in cardiovascular parameters, such as blood cholesterol improvements, can plateau after twelve months.
 There is speculation this can happen because diet adherence can decline after a year.